Your browser version is no longer supported, so you may experience issues while using this site.

 Building inspection

-The things that building inspectors will look for include, but aren’t limited to:
+The things that building inspectors should look for include, but aren’t limited to:

 Keep in mind that a defect doesn’t necessarily mean that you should walk away from the purchase.
 It might give you some power to negotiate a better price, or have the vendor arrange a repair before settlement.